Scaling Beyond Context: A Survey of Multimodal Retrieval-Augmented Generation for Document Understanding: Key Innovations and Methodologies

 Early text-only RAG methods rely exclusively on textual signals for retrieval, which limits their practical utility: they require time-consuming OCR and underperform on visually rich documents.
 To address these limitations, current research advances multimodal RAG.
 One approach treats each page as an image and encodes it with the vision encoder of a VLM.
 Another adopts hybrid designs that pair page-level images with OCR-extracted text or auxiliary textual annotations generated by MLLMs.
 The resulting cross-modal representations then support retrieval independently or via score fusion, where similarity scores from different modalities combine to improve performance.

 \textbf{Image-based Retrieval Modality.} To handle visually rich documents, most existing methods represent each page as an image and encode it with VLMs, using the VLMs' hidden states as page-level representations (see Figure~\ref{fig:mode} (a)).
 In parallel, the query is encoded, and page–query relevance is computed via similarity-based ranking~\citep{ma2024unifying,faysse2024colpali,yu2024visrag,chen2024sv,ma2025towards,yu2025beyond}.
 Building on image-based embeddings, MM-R5~\citep{xu2025mm} introduces a reasoning-enhanced reranker that combines supervised fine-tuning and reinforcement learning to strengthen instruction following, elicit explicit reasoning chains, and leverage task-specific rewards for greater precision and interpretability.
-Complementing this direction, Light-ColPali~\citep{ma2025towards} targets memory-efficient visual document retrieval by reducing patch-level embeddings through token merging, achieving near-optimal retrieval with a fraction of the original memory footprint.
+Complementing this direction, Light-ColPali~\citep{ma2025towards} and HPC-ColPali~\citep{bach2025hierarchical} improve the efficiency of ColPali-style multi-vector retrieval by compressing patch-level representations, reducing memory and computation while largely preserving retrieval accuracy.

 \textbf{Image+Text based Retrieval Modality.} Leveraging both image and text for retrieval mitigates the loss of fine-grained textual cues that arise when relying solely on page-level VLM encoders.
 The text channel is derived from OCR~\citep{zhang2024cream,suri2025visdom,liu2025hm,wang2025vidorag} or from summary annotations generated by large VLMs~\citep{jain2025simpledoc,choi2025zero} (see Figure~\ref{fig:domain} (b)).
-VisDomRAG~\citep{suri2025visdom} and HM-RAG~\citep{liu2025hm} adopt a dual-path pipeline: they retrieve and reason within each modality, then summarize and fuse the results into a single answer.
+VisDoMRAG~\citep{suri2025visdom} and HM-RAG~\citep{liu2025hm} adopt a dual-path pipeline: they retrieve and reason within each modality, then summarize and fuse the results into a single answer.
 By contrast, ViDoRAG~\citep{wang2025vidorag} and PREMIR~\citep{choi2025zero} also retrieve per modality but merge candidates via a simple union before answer generation.
 Complementing these designs, SimpleDoc~\citep{jain2025simpledoc} uses a two-stage scheme for DocVQA: embedding-based candidate selection followed by re-ranking with VLM-generated page summaries, so that the summaries provide richer semantics for more precise evidence aggregation.